RJ302005/TCG-Deck-Converter-Txt-to-YDK/README.md

-#YGO TCG Deck Converter (.txt to .ydk)
+# YGO TCG Deck Converter (.txt to .ydk) [!Python]

-A modular, fast, and user-friendly GUI application to convert decklists exported in plain text (`.txt`) from various TCG platforms into standard `.ydk` files compatible with YGOPro, Project Ignis (EDOPro), Dueling Nexus, and other Yu-Gi-Oh! simulators.
+### A modular, fast, and user-friendly GUI application to convert decklists exported in plain text (`.txt`) from various TCG platforms into standard `.ydk` files compatible with YGOPro, Project Ignis (EDOPro), Dueling Nexus, and other Yu-Gi-Oh! simulators.

 ---